Warren8824/XRP-Insight/README.md

     # Add more columns as needed
 ```

+The database is initialized using the `scripts/init_db.py` script (see Setup instructions).
+When adding new models, make sure they are imported in this script to ensure their tables are created.

-For detailed information about the database setup and model creation, please refer to the [base model documentation](docs/models/base.md).
+For detailed information about the database setup, model creation, and initialization process, please refer to the [base model documentation](docs/models/base.md) and the [init_db documentation](docs/init_db.md).

 ## Continuous Integration